Designed to Deliver Results: Anatomy of an Effective, Profitable Hotel Homepage

 Positioning isn’t about exuding a feeling or creating an atmosphere.
 It’s not about your fine furniture and fancy floral arrangements.
 That’s just photography.
 And it doesn’t give them the finer details of your offering.

 Your hotel’s positioning on your homepage is the first step in the process of guest qualification: Is your prospect where they ought to be?
-If the answer is yes, then let’s look at where your homepage design should lead them next.
+If the answer is yes, let’s look at where your homepage design should lead them next.

 Make the Essential Information About Your Hotel Easy to Find and Digest